Realestate Asset Protection: What is your Best Strategy?

 your insurance not cover you for whatever reason you need real estate asset protection.

-beneficiaries cannot be easily discovered.
-However the land trust is not considered to be a separate taxable entity
+cannot be easily discovered.
+However the land trust is not considered to be a separate taxable entity and there are

-than before expenses and at the higher rate of an individual.
-As an individual you may also be taxed as a dealer at
+expenses and at the higher rate of an individual.
+As an individual you may also be taxed as a dealer at 15% for

 Depending on your tax situation you might be better off with a C Corporation rather than a